Rparlin/DS_Projects/README.md

 ******************************************************************************************************************************************************************************
 ## Rapid Analysis Report
-This project was insipired by a real job interview from a data analysis company.
-Each student was provided a smal ldataset and given 30 minute to analyze
+This project was inspired by a real job interview from a data analysis company.
+Each student was provided a small dataset and given 30 minute to analyze and report through brief visual storytelling.

 Each of 5 schools (A, B, C, D and E) is implementing the same math course this semester, with 35 lessons.
 There are 30 sections total.
 The semester is about 3/4 of the way through.
+Our task was to rapidly report what we saw in the data.